Pulp Fiction currently beats The Notebook 58–42

 Across tournament rounds, early-round voters and later-round voters disagree.
 Pulp Fiction gains momentum in deeper rounds, which suggests the more invested the voter, the more it benefits.

-Pulp Fiction earned 26.7x its budget; The Notebook returned 4.0x.
-The bigger commercial overperformer also wins the head-to-head.
+Pulp Fiction returned 26.7x its budget; The Notebook managed 4.0x.
+The film that overperformed commercially also takes the bracket matchup.

 Where to Watch